Table of Contents

 This is because the Rockwell Tool’s clamp uses a foot pedal to control its opening and closing motion.
 To be fair, this can actually be a bit awkward if you are not particularly coordinated or are using the clamp for an especially large object.
 However, this feature allows you to use the Rockwell JawHorse sawhorse by yourself while still working with large objects.
 A great example of this is that the Rockwell Tools sawhorse can serve as your second set of hands when hanging a door.
 On top of that foot pedal, the Rockwell sawhorse also comes with an easy locking mechanism that only requires a single hand to use.
 One thing that is not necessarily ideal but still above most competitors is the maximum weight capacity.
 At first blush, the Rockwell sawhorse’s maximum weight capacity of 600 pounds might seem a bit low.
 However, when you consider the fact that you will likely be using 2 of these if you intend to use it as a standard sawhorse, that weight capacity doubles.

 - Comes with a superior clamp

 - Has a foot lever clamp control

 - Are more expensive saw horses

 2x4basics 90196 Custom Pro Brackets Sawhorse – 2 Pack – Best Value

-- Lumber not included
+- Lumber not included with each kit

 - Brackets made of heavy gauge structural resin